FrontMatter/web-documentation-nextjs/content/docs/snippets/index.md

 In the above example, we the `type` and `selection` are the defined placeholders.

+> **Important**: All variables are HTML-excaped by default, if you want to add unescaped HTML content, you need to add an `&` before your variable name.
+Example: `[[&selection]]`.

 ## Fields

 Each placeholder defined, will have a corresponding field definition.
 If no field definition is defined for a placeholder, it will be shown as a input field when inserting the snippet.

-The field definition is the same as the one we use for our content types (more information at [defining your own content type](/docs/content-types#define-your-own-type)).
+The field definition is the same as the one we use for our content types (more information at [defining your own content type](/docs/content-creation/content-types#define-your-own-type)).

 At this moment, we only support the following field types: